-• The data subject must be permitted to exercise their rights in relation to their personal data.
+The data subject must be permitted to exercise their rights in relation to their personal data.
 Under the GDPR, subject to certain legal limitations, data subjects have available a number of legal rights regarding how their personal data is processed.
-At any time a data subject can request that the Company should take any of the following actions, subject to certain legal limitations, with regard to their personal data:
+At any time, a data subject can request that Time to Talk Befriending should take any of the following actions, subject to certain legal limitations, with regard to their personal data:

-- Allow access to the personal data
+- Allow access to the personal data.

-- Reguest corrections to be made to data
+- Request corrections to be made to the data.

-- Request erasure of data
+- Request erasure of the data.

-- Object to the processing of data
+- Object to the processing of the data.

-- Request that processing restrictions be put in place
+- Request that processing restrictions be put in place.

-- Request a transfer of personal data
+- Request a transfer of personal data.

-- Object to automated decision making
+- Object to automated decision making.

-- Right to be notified of a data security breach
+- Notify the data subject of a data security breach.

 There are different rules and timeframes that apply to each of these rights.
-You must follow the Company's policies and procedures whenever you process or receive a request in relation to any of the above rights.
+You must follow Time to Talk Befriending's policies and procedures whenever you process or receive a request in relation to any of the above rights.